uki354/reddit-clone/README.md

 API covers most needs one social-network application can have.
 Such as authentication & authorization, CRUD operations for every entity app have (posts,comments,users,votes...).

+API also uses Web Sockets for simple chat system to cover user's comunication.

 Full custom documentation for the API is hosted as well as swagger one: https://rest-reddit-clone.herokuapp.com/api/auth/documentation